-1) Athina Geronikaki, Professor Room 414 & 411 ,4th floor Biology/Pharmacy building.
-Collaboration with students: Every day Communication: e-mail (geronik@pharm.auth.gr)
+1) Athina Geronikaki, Professor

+Room 414 & 411 ,4th floor Biology/Pharmacy building.

-Room 408/B & 410, 4th floor Biology/Pharmacy building.
-Collaboration with students: Every day 11-12.
+Collaboration with students: Every day

+Communication: e-mail (geronik@pharm.auth.gr)

 Communication: e-mail (hadjipav@pharm.auth.gr)

-Dr. Antony Gavalas,
+Assisting personnel: Dr. Antony Gavalas

 Aims of the course: Understanding by the students of inorganic drug, including chemical properties and biological role as well as of elements (metals and metalloids) involved in its structure and synthesis.
 Aims comprise knowledge and skill (capacity) of synthesis, qualitative control, characterization, quantitative control of pharmaceutical preparations which contain inorganic drugs, their mechanism of action at the molecular level as well as their use and side effects.